|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 by Debra Wood, RN

 A corneal abrasion is a scratch on the cornea.
 The cornea is the clear, front surface of the eye.
-It is located directly in front of the colored part of the eye.
+It sits in front of the colored part of the eye.

-The cornea has several layers that help protect the eye.
+The cornea is several layers thick that help to protect the eye.

 Risk Factors TOP

 Factors that may increase the risk of corneal abrasion include:

 You will be asked about your symptoms and medical history.
 An eye exam will be done.
 The doctor will look for any foreign objects in the eye.
 Drops of a special dye may be placed in the eye.
 The dye will make it easier to see a scratch when seen under a special blue light.

 Minor scratches usually heal within 1-2 days.
 Some severe scratches may form a scar and cause a permanent reduction in vision.
 An eye specialist may be needed to treat large or deep scratches.

 The foreign object may need to be removed.
 This may be done by flushing the eye with sterile fluid.
 The doctor may need a cotton swab, needle, or other tool to remove the object.

 See an eye doctor for eye problems that persist.
 Other self-care steps that may help include: